UniMath/agda-unimath/src/foundation/type-arithmetic-booleans.lagda.md

   pr2 inv-equiv-Σ-bool-coproduct = is-equiv-map-inv-Σ-bool-coproduct
 ```

-### Dependent products over booleans are equivalent to products
+### Dependent products over the booleans are cartesian products

 This is also the dependent
 [universal property of the booleans](foundation.universal-property-booleans.md).